Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

-The corresponding field pair $(F,\phi)$ satisfies uniform higher-order energy boundedness, integrated local energy decay, and quantitative decay as encoded by the solution norm $\mathcal X_{k}^{(m)}$ in $\Lin_{k}^{(m)}$.
-Moreover, $(F,\phi)$ admits gauge-covariant radiation fields on $\partial_{\pm}^{(m)}\mathcal D$ and scatters to the unique solution of the linearised comparison system determined by its asymptotic data.
-In particular, the forward and backward nonlinear scattering maps and nonlinear wave operators are well-defined and yield small-data asymptotic completeness.
-Equivalently, the forward/backward nonlinear scattering maps and nonlinear wave operators are well-defined and are homeomorphisms between neighbourhoods of $0$ in the completed (charge-free) Cauchy data space and in the corresponding linear asymptotic data spaces.

-Moreover, the scattering maps depend only on the gauge-equivalence class of the initial data and hence descend to the quotient by the residual gauge group.
-Since the nonlinear terms vanish to second order at $(F,\phi)=(0,0)$, the resulting scattering maps are Fr\'echet differentiable at the trivial solution, and their differentials coincide with the corresponding linear scattering maps.

-Moreover, the scattering maps admit a quadratic expansion at the origin: there exist continuous symmetric bilinear maps
+The entire small-data nonlinear scattering theory follows from the top-order linear estimates collected in $\Lin_{K}^{(m)}$: \begin{enumerate} \item the field pair $(F,\phi)$ satisfies the uniform higher-order energy boundedness, integrated local energy decay, and quantitative asymptotic estimates encoded by the solution norm $\mathcal X_{K}^{(m)}$ in $\Lin_{K}^{(m)}$, and the stated radiation bounds hold at order $k=K-4$; \item $(F,\phi)$ admits gauge-covariant radiation fields on $\partial_{\pm}^{(m)}\mathcal D$ and scatters to the unique solution of the linearised comparison system determined by its asymptotic data; \item the forward and backward nonlinear scattering maps and nonlinear wave operators are well-defined and are homeomorphisms between neighbourhoods of $0$ in the completed (uncharged) Cauchy data space and in the corresponding linear asymptotic data spaces, therefore one has small-data asymptotic completeness; \item the scattering maps depend only on the gauge-equivalence class of the initial data and therefore descend to the quotient by the residual gauge group; \item the nonlinear scattering maps are tangent at the vacuum to the corresponding linear scattering maps; \item there exist continuous symmetric bilinear maps

 such that for all sufficiently small Cauchy data $U$,